-Action must be taken for AG's subject to the 130% FPL income reporting requirements when information is received from a source that is considered verified upon receipt.
+Action must be taken for all AG's when information is received from a source that is considered verified upon receipt.
 Verified upon receipt means that the information is not questionable and the provider is the primary source of the information.
 The only sources considered verified upon receipt are: